 If you’re like most people, the words ‘hair tonic‘ bring up old-school images of your grandfather (or actors like James Dean) splashing a refreshing, aromatic serum on his hair and slicking it back with a comb.

-That’s exactly what a hair tonic was: an alcohol-based wetting agent found in many men’s bathroom cabinets and medicine chests in the 1940s and 50s.
+That’s exactly what a tonic was: an alcohol-based wetting agent found in many men’s bathroom cabinets and medicine chests in the 1940s and 1950s.

-Hair tonic’s popularity is on the rise again, and for good reason: it does a fantastic job of keeping the scalp healthy and adds gloss and sheen to drab, lifeless hair.
-And today’s hair tonics aren’t just for men anymore; an increasing number of women are also recognizing the benefits of using this grooming tool in their arsenal of beauty secrets.
+Tonic’s popularity is on the rise again, and for good reason: it can help hair feel refreshed, and it adds gloss and sheen to drab, lifeless strands.
+Today’s tonics aren’t just for men anymore; an increasing number of women are also recognizing the benefits of using this grooming product in their arsenal of beauty secrets.

 What is Hair Tonic?